Time: Inactive 30 minutes, Active 10 Minutes

 5. What To Serve With Your Steak

 Potatoes of all varieties – mashed, baked, roasted, fried – are delicious with your steak.
 Rice or pasta, simply dressed with olive oil, are lovely too.
 Fresh bread to mop up the juices would be great.
-A simple side salad, or roasted or steamed vegetables, such as broccoli, brussels sprouts, spinach, or kale, would be lovely as well.
+A simple side salad, or roasted or steamed vegetables, such as broccoli, brussel sprouts, spinach, or kale, would be lovely as well.

 A drizzle of extra virgin olive oil is fantastic just before serving.
 Crack open a beer, or open a bottle of your favourite red wine, kick up your feet, and enjoy your beautiful steak dinner.